OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 - "TabId": 9424,
 - "locale": $("html").attr("lang"),

-# You must use DNN WebAPI:
+### You must use DNN WebAPI:
 You should use DNN webapi, so you can use [DnnAuthorize] and [ValidateAntiForgeryToken]

 `<link>` : https://talkdotnet.wordpress.com/tag/dnnauthorize/

 `<link>` : http://www.dnnsoftware.com/community-blog/cid/144400/webapi-tips

-To work you should pass 3 variable via http header to DNN.
+You should pass 3 variable via http header to DNN.
 The solution is to intercept http from Angular (this is explain in Angular cli project).
-Now you should just know that you need these variable:
+Now you should just know that you need these variables:

 1. **moduleId**:
 2. **tabId**:
 3. **antiForgeryToken**: is created by $.ServicesFramework

 `<link>` : (http://www.dnnsoftware.com/wiki/services-framework-webapi)

+### Automatic loading from desktopmodule and version control
+Version control for now is indipendent from DNN, next relese I will take dnn version.

 ```html